VolContract Futures, VolX Indices, VolX Stats,

 GVOL

-Finally, in similar fashion to the FVOL series' forecasts of one-month, three-month, and one-year realized volatility, the Volatility Institute will provide GARCH Vols, or GVOLs, which forecast, using the modified GARCH methodology, expiration values for existing VolContract futures over all time frames offered.
+Finally, in similar fashion to the FVOL series' forecasts of one-month, three-month, and one-year realized volatility, the Volatility Institute will provide GARCH Vols, or GVOLs, which forecast, using the modified GARCH methodology, expiration values for existing RealVol futures over all time frames offered.

 When Underlying Futures Contracts Roll Over

 The process, however, is not without a potential complication, which needs to be explained.
 Futures contracts are, as their name implies, a prediction — a forecast of a future event.
 As such, their values are predicated upon many factors, and so it is natural to assume that when one futures contract expires, the next one, chronologically, which may not expire until one month, or perhaps three months, later, may differ in price from the recently expired one.
-Clearly, when one endeavors to calculate the Realized Volatility of the underlying asset, such a “jump” in successive daily closing prices could be problematic.
+Clearly, when one endeavors to calculate the realized volatility of the underlying asset, such a “jump” in successive daily closing prices could be problematic.
 Why?
 Consider the following.

 Suppose that a March futures contract on some underlying has just expired at a price of 100.
 Suppose, further, that, at that very moment of expiration, the deferred June contract is trading at 102.
 Finally, suppose that, in the next day’s trading, the June futures remain unchanged and close once again at 102.
 In the calculation of a continuing series of closing-settlement returns, one might use the March contract until it stops trading.
 In this case, the final price is 100.
-For the next trading day, there is zero inter-day volatility, because the market is unchanged, and yet the new closing reference point would be 102 — that of the June contract.
-In the calculation process, were one to simply “roll” from March into June, there would be the appearance of a two-point jump in the reference prices, from 100 to 102, implying an inter-day Realized Volatility when, in fact, there is none.
+For the next trading day, there is zero interday volatility, because the market is unchanged, and yet the new closing reference point would be 102 — that of the June contract.
+In the calculation process, were one to simply “roll” from March into June, there would be the appearance of a two-point jump in the reference prices, from 100 to 102, implying an interday realized volatility when, in fact, there is none.

-VolX Cones
+RealVol Cones

-Volatility cones provide a way to look at RealVol index information on the ranges of Realized Volatility for different time periods over various "look back" windows.
+Volatility cones provide a way to look at RealVol index information on the ranges of realized volatility for different time periods over various "look back" windows.
 Seven colored lines are provided.
 For each time period, a maximum, minimum, median, and percentiles of 90%, 70%, 30%, and 10% are furnished.
 Each value should be interpreted as: x% of the time, volatility for this time period (horizontal axis) and for this look-back period (chosen from the menu above) was less than or equal to the value displayed in the aqua header.

 For a complete discussion and explanation of this topic, please see Volatility Cones Come In